pachterlab/sircel/README.md

 ## Installation

 Run the setup py script below.
-In order to use kallisto to quantify single-cell expression levels after sircel identifies cell barcodes, and kallisto is not on the PATH the --kallisto argument must point to the kallisto binary (version >= 0.43.0).
+In order to use kallisto to quantify single-cell expression levels after sircel identifies cell barcodes, and kallisto is not on the PATH the --kallisto argument must point to the kallisto binary (requires kallisto version >= 0.43.0).

 	python3 setup.py install --kallisto PATH_TO_KALLISTO --install-scripts=./sircel/

-If kallisto is on the PATH:

-	python3 setup.py install --install-scripts=./sircel/

 The sircel executable should be in the directory `./sircel/sircel`.
 After installation, you can run sircel via `sircel`.

 ## Requirements